Wheelock Street Capital

 Click a team member below to view bio:

 Rick Kleeman is a founding partner of Wheelock Street Capital (“Wheelock”), a real estate private equity firm established in 2008 to pursue a value-oriented investment strategy.
-Since its founding, Wheelock has raised three funds of $100 million, $150 million and $525 million which have invested in over $1.4 billion of properties on behalf of a diverse group of institutional and high net worth investors.
-Wheelock’s investment portfolio includes a broad range of asset classes reflecting an opportunistic approach, with a concentration on hotels and residential land where the firm has developed specialized in-house platforms or “verticals”.
-Mr. Kleeman has over 22 years of real estate experience with all asset classes including office, hotel, retail, multi-family, residential land, resort residential and condominiums, as well as golf and other leisure assets.
+Since its founding, Wheelock has raised five funds totaling over $2.1 billion which have invested in over $3.0 billion of properties on behalf of a diverse group of institutional and high net worth investors.
+Wheelock’s investment portfolio includes a broad range of asset classes reflecting an opportunistic approach, with a concentration on hotels, residential land and retail where the firm has developed specialized in-house platforms or “verticals”.
+Mr. Kleeman has over 25 years of real estate experience with all asset classes including office, hotel, retail, multi-family, residential land, resort residential and condominiums, as well as golf and other leisure assets.

-Mr. Kleeman is a member of ULI, a Director of the Board of EverBank and Troon Golf, a member of the Board of Trustees of The Boys and Girls Harbor in New York City and The Waterside School in Stamford, CT, and a member of Dartmouth’s President’s Leadership Council.
+Mr. Kleeman is a Director of the Board of NYSE listed EverBank (“EVER”), a member of the boards of The Waterside School in Stamford, CT and The Norwalk Open Door Shelter and a member of Dartmouth’s President’s Leadership Council.
 Mr. Kleeman received a B.A. from Dartmouth College and an M.B.A. from the Harvard Business School, where he was a Baker Scholar.

 Jonathan H. Paul is a founding partner of Wheelock Street Capital, a real estate private equity firm established in 2008 to pursue a value-oriented investment strategy.
-Since its founding, Wheelock has raised three funds of $100 million, $150 million and $525 million which have invested in over $1.4 billion of properties on behalf of a diverse group of institutional and high net worth investors.
-Wheelock’s investment portfolio includes a broad range of asset classes reflecting an opportunistic approach, with a concentration on hotels and residential land where the firm has developed specialized in-house platforms or “verticals”.
-Mr. Paul has over 22 years of real estate experience with all asset classes including hotel, office, industrial, retail, multifamily, residential land and condominiums, as well as golf and other leisure assets.
+Since its founding, Wheelock has raised five funds totaling over $2.1 billion which have invested in over $3.0 billion of properties on behalf of a diverse group of institutional and high net worth investors.
+Wheelock’s investment portfolio includes a broad range of asset classes reflecting an opportunistic approach, with a concentration on hotels, residential land and retail where the firm has developed specialized in-house platforms or “verticals”.
+Mr. Paul has over 25 years of real estate experience with all asset classes including hotel, office, industrial, retail, multifamily, residential land and condominiums, as well as golf and other leisure assets.

-Prior to co-founding Wheelock, Mr. Paul was a Managing Member of Rockpoint Group L.L.C. (“Rockpoint”), a company he co-founded in 2003, which manages over $5 billion in equity capital through five real estate opportunity funds.
+Prior to co-founding Wheelock, Mr. Paul was a Managing Member of Rockpoint Group L.L.C. (“Rockpoint”), a company he co-founded in 2003, which manages over $10 billion in equity capital.
 From 2004 to 2007 he had oversight responsibilities for Rockpoint’s investment activities in Europe, including the opening of new offices in London and Frankfurt.
 From 1994 to 2003, Mr. Paul was a Managing Member of Westbrook Partners, L.L.C. (“Westbrook”) where he played a critical role in the company’s formation, its fundraising efforts, and the investment of four funds with over $4 billion of equity capital.
 Prior to joining Westbrook, Mr. Paul spent six years at Morgan Stanley in the real estate and corporate finance areas, including three years with the original Morgan Stanley Real Estate Fund (“MSREF”).

-Mr. Paul is a former director of Sunstone Hotel Investors, Inc. Mr. Paul received a B.A. from Dartmouth College and an M.B.A. from the Amos Tuck School of Business Administration at Dartmouth College.
+Mr. Paul is a Trustee at The Rivers School in Weston, Massachusetts.
+He is a former director of Sunstone Hotel Investors, Inc. Mr. Paul received a B.A. from Dartmouth College and an M.B.A. from the Amos Tuck School of Business Administration at Dartmouth College.

 Patrick Campbell joined Wheelock in 2009.
 He has primary responsibility for Wheelock’s hospitality investments.
-Mr. Campbell’s 29 years in hospitality include hotel acquisitions, development, asset management and extensive experience in hotel operations.
+Mr. Campbell’s 31 years in hospitality include hotel acquisitions, development, asset management and extensive experience in hotel operations.
+Since joining Wheelock, Mr. Campbell has lead the firm’s hospitality investment in 44 hotels totaling over 9500 rooms, with total invested equity of approximately $435 million to date across Wheelock’s four funds.

 Prior to joining Wheelock, Mr. Campbell served as Executive Vice President, Chief Investment Officer and Head of Asset Management of Highland Hospitality Corporation, a publicly-traded real estate investment trust.
 Mr. Campbell acquired a total of 30 assets for Highland, placing approximately $1.4 billion in capital.
 Additionally, Mr. Campbell supervised Highland’s asset management team and directed the firm’s repositioning and redevelopment program.
 Mr. Campbell helped execute the sale of Highland to JER Partners for $2.0 billion in July of 2007.